sylviabraide/sylvia/README.md

 # sylvia
-where all my project in regardlearn2earns to python will be stored
+Where all the things i learn about python will be.